-Whatever its source, nitrogen (N) is essential for achieving optimum yields of grain, forage, and other corps.
-The same is true of phosphorus (P) and other nutrients.
+Whatever its source, nitrogen is essential for achieving optimum yields of grain, forage, and other crops.
+The same is true of phosphorus and other nutrients.
 Applying too much nitrogen or phosphorus to cropland, however, can have adverse effects on the environment, particularly water quality.
-Excess nitrogen and phosphorus in surface waters can cause eutrophication (excess algae growth) and excess nitrogen in ground water can cause health problems in humans and livestock as a result of drinking water high in nitrate (a form of nitrogen).
+Excess nitrogen and phosphorus in surface waters can cause eutrophication (excess algae growth), and excess nitrogen in groundwater can cause health problems in humans and livestock when they drink water containing too much nitrate (a form of nitrogen).
 Farmers should aim to achieve optimum yields without applying excessive nutrients, thereby saving money and protecting the environment at the same time.

 Effect of Nitrogen on Water Quality

-Eutrophication is the slow, natural nutrient enrichment of streams, lakes, and estuaries that is responsible for the “aging” of ponds, lakes, and reservoirs.
-Excessive amounts of nitrogen and phosphorous speed up the eutrophication process.
-As algae grow and then die, their decomposition depletes oxygen, which kills fish, causes odor problems, and impedes the use of water resources for recreation and public uses.
+Eutrophication is the slow, natural nutrient enrichment of streams, lakes, and estuaries that is responsible for the ponds, lakes, and reservoirs accumulating nutrients.
+Excessive amounts of nitrogen and phosphorus speed up the eutrophication process.
+These excess nutrients can cause an algae bloom, which is characterized by rapid algal growth and then subsequent die-off; the decomposition of the algae depletes oxygen in the water, which kills fish, causes odor problems, and impedes the use of water resources for recreation and public uses.
 Eutrophication has been observed throughout North Carolina reservoirs, streams, and estuaries.

+Although nitrogen is an essential nutrient for humans, a form of nitrogen — nitrate — can cause human and animal health problems if the concentration is too high, particularly for infants younger than six months of age.
+The United States Public Health Service has established a specific standard of 10 milligrams per liter of nitrate nitrogen as the maximum concentration safe for human consumption.
+Cases of excessive nitrate consumption by humans, however, are extremely rare in the United States.
 Nitrate toxicity does occur in livestock, and the nitrate concentrations that produce toxicity are much higher than those for humans.
 Nitrate poisoning in livestock depends more on nitrate in feed than in water.
-Nitrate-contaminated water is usually only a problem when it adds to high nitrate concentrations already present in some feeds.
+Nitrate-contaminated water is usually a problem only when it adds to high nitrate concentrations already present in the feed being consumed by livestock.

 Fate of Nitrogen in the Environment

-The long-term fate of land-applied nitrogen is the same whether it comes from field-applied fertilizer, legume residues, animal, industrial or municipal wastes, or other sources.
+The dynamics of nitrogen are complex (Figure 1), with nitrogen existing in many chemical forms in the soil (stored in the organic matter as organic nitrogen or in inorganic forms as ammonia, ammonium, nitrate, nitrite, nitric oxide, and nitrous oxide).
+The transformation among the inorganic forms can occur quickly and is largely controlled by soil microorganisms.
+The long-term fate of land-applied nitrogen is the same whether it comes from field-applied fertilizer; legume residues; animal, industrial, or municipal wastes; or other sources.
 The possible outcomes of this applied nitrogen are listed in the following sections.

 Nitrogen Remaining in the Soil

 The total nitrogen in cultivated soils remains relatively constant over a period of years.
-Most of the nitrogen is present in organic matter, which varies among soils and among cropping systems on the same soil but is relatively constant for a particular soil on which a given crop rotation is used.
-Nitrogen mainly carries over from one crop to another within the organic matter, as increasing nitrogen content of a selected cultivated soil by increasing the organic matter takes decades and includes additions of nitrogen fertilizer, legumes, or animal waste.
-Regardless of whether nitrogen is in the organic or inorganic form when applied to crops on North Carolina soils, it undergoes transformation to yield nitrate as an end product.
-Some soil nitrogen may carry over as nitrate, which can be lost from the soil; thus, soil nitrogen as nitrate rarely accumulates.
+Most of the nitrogen is present in organic matter, which varies among soils and cropping systems on the same soil but is relatively constant for a particular soil on which a given crop rotation is used.
+Nitrogen primarily carries over from one crop to another within the soil organic matter.
+Increasing organic matter to increase soil nitrogen takes decades and generally requires an increase in additions of nitrogen fertilizer, legumes, or animal waste.
+Regardless of whether nitrogen is in the organic or inorganic form when applied to crops on North Carolina soils, it undergoes transformation to produce nitrate as an end product.
+Some soil nitrogen may carry over as nitrate, which can be lost from the soil through leaching; thus, soil nitrogen as nitrate rarely accumulates.

 Recovery of Nitrogen in Harvested Crop